NikolayChirkov/obj2/README.md

 * kConsts - It is impractical to serialize all objects' data every time because a lot of objects are just constant: localization strings, images etc. These objects are marked as Constants and only references to the objects are serialized if the kConsts flag is not specified.
 Tips: if an object contains constant and non-constant data members then it is better to split the object into two: a dynamic object with reference to the static object.
 Also it simplifies the application upgrade when the static object can be upgraded independently.

 ### Object storage
-A specific path is set for each object in the application. path is the index that the user-defined serialization callbacks can resolve to a specific path at which the object store it state.
-It allows to distribute the application state over different locations allowing distributed state.
+A specific path is set for each object in the application. path is the index that the user-defined serialization callbacks can resolve to a specific path at which the object stores its state.
 Here is a list of possible usages of the index:
 * An object that keeps localization strings is serialized with different languages into different locations.
-A proper path of the location is choosen on application launch
+A proper path of the location is chosen on application launch
-* A user's account is stored on server and that state is shared across multiple instances of the client application over multiple user's devices.
+* A user's account is stored on a server and that state is shared across multiple instances of the client application over multiple user's devices.
 * An application stores "snapshots" of the application state to be restored then from one of them.
 * Multiple users can access a single document for editing.
-The application uses remote path on server to store the shared document state.
+The application uses a remote path on the server to store the shared document state.
-* Any subgraph of an application can be shared by storing the state on remote server.
+* Any subgraph of an application can be shared by storing the state on a remote server.
 Another point of view: any application object can reference to a remote subgraph.
 Example: a shared across multiple users document is referencing the sheet which is being edited by other users.
 * A server application keeps references to all users' accounts subgraphs.

 ## Development and runtime modes